-- (i) a) A The company has maintained proper records showing full particulars including quantitative details and situation of Property Plant and equipment. - B The Company has maintained proper records showing full particulars of intangible assets. - b) As explained to us, the Property, Plant and Equipment have been physically verified by the management in accordance with a phased programme of verification, which in our opinion is reasonable, considering the size of the company and the nature of its assets.
-There are no material discrepancies which have been noticed on such physical verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties (other than properties where the company is the lessee and the lease agreements are duly executed in favour of the lessee) as disclosed in the financial statements are held in the name of the Company. - d) According to the information and explanations given to us and on the basis of our examination of the records of the company, the Company has not revalued its property, plant and Equipment (including Right of Use assets) and its intangible assets.
+- (i) a) (A) The company has maintained proper records showing full particulars including quantitative details and situation of Property Plant and equipment. - (B) The Company has maintained proper records showing full particulars of intangible assets. - b) As explained to us, the Property, Plant and Equipment have been physically verified by the management in accordance with a phased programme of verification, which in our opinion is reasonable, considering the size of the company and the nature of its assets.
+There are no material discrepancies which have been noticed on such physical verification. - c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the title deeds of immovable properties (other than properties where the company is the lessee, and the lease agreements are duly executed in favour of the lessee) as disclosed in the financial statements are held in the name of the Company. - d) According to the information and explanations given to us and on the basis of our examination of the records of the company, the Company has not revalued its property, plant and Equipment (including Right of Use assets) and its intangible assets.
 Accordingly, the requirements under paragraph 3(i)(d) of the Order are not applicable to the Company. - e) According to the information and explanations given to us and on the basis of our examination of the records of the company, there are no proceeding initiated or pending against the company for holding benami property under the Prohibition of Benami Property Transactions (Prohibition) Act, 1988 and rules made thereunder. - (ii) a) The inventory has been physically verified at reasonable interval by the management. - In our opinion, the coverage & procedure of such verification is appropriate.
-No material discrepancies were noticed on such verification. - According to the information and explanations provided to us, the Company has not been sanctioned any working capital limits from banks/ financial institution.
-Accordingly, the requirements under paragraph 3(ii)(b) of the Order is not applicable to the Company
+No material discrepancies were noticed on such verification. - b) The Company has been sanctioned working capital limits in excess of Rs.
+5 crores in aggregate from Banks/financial institutions on the basis of security of current assets.
+Quarterly returns / statements are filed with such Banks/ financial institutions are in agreement with the books of account except for the difference mentioned in Note No.20